-What’s a Relevance Score?
+What Is Relevance Score?

-When your relevance score is a 2-5, they're going to charge you more, because they're showing your ad to a ton of people who basically aren’t interested.
+When your relevance score is a 2-5, they're going to charge you more because they're showing your ad to a ton of people who basically aren’t interested.
 So if you're not getting a lot of clicks, that means you're just wasting money.

 The key is that you want to make sure you're promoting only one specific post.
 A lot of times people will make 10 different ad sets because they want to try different variations or different types of targeting.
 But instead of doing that, you want to run just one advertisement instead.
 That way, you can let that engagement build up on just one post.

-Another thing you should start looking at are your images.
+Another thing you should start looking at is your images.
 After your ad has been running for a while, you'll notice that the same people are seeing it over and over again.
 When you can keep your frequency as close as possible to one, you'll notice that your cost for advertising is lower.

-Cheaper Isn’t Always Better
+Remember, Cheaper Isn’t Always Better

-When you're running your ads, another thing that you should test is not optimizing for cost.
+When you're running your ads, another thing that you should test is optimizing for cost.
 A lot of people look at campaigns or clicks to a website and try to get clicks or likes for the cheapest dollar amount.
-But what you'll find is that not every single visitor or every single like is created equal.
+But what you'll find is that not every single visitor or every single like is equal.

 But when we really looked under the hood at clicks and engagement, the 10 cents per like campaign was getting 7x the comments and shares than the one that was 3 cents per like.
 That's a huge difference.